Farnes with a zip disaster!

 Our first club dive off the season off the Farne Islands.
 As usual we were diving with William Shiel, off Glad Tidings 7 with Michael at the helm.
 The weather was a bit overcast, but not too cold.
 The sea state was a bit swirly, but as always we were able to find some shelter behind the islands.

-First dive was Longstone End, one of my favourite dives as this is quite a high energy site and so has lots of lovely marine life.
-I wasn’t carrying my big camera this time, but my mobile phone and housing.
+First dive was Longstone End, one of my favourite dives, as this is quite a high energy site and so has lots of lovely marine life.
+I wasn’t carrying my big camera this time, only my mobile phone and housing.
 Not a bad set up, but a photographer is never happy with their photos!

 Just a select group diving today, Nic, Richard, Catherine, Jay and our guest diver Alison.
 We all kitted up for the first dive and jumped in…. that’s when things didn’t go as planned!